-Here are some advancements in technology that have greatly impacted how we have worked and studied during the covid-19 pandemic.
+Here are some advancements in technology that have greatly impacted how we have worked and studied during the covid-19 during the Pandemic.

 Firstly, it is daunting to think where we would all be without Zoom and other similar video-conferencing software.
 At this point, we’ve all probably had enough of clicking on yet another zoom link but there’s no denying how much use Zoom, MS Teams and other similar applications have been these past eighteen months.
 Technologies such as VPNs and cloud technology have enabled many workplaces to transition to remote or flexible working.